doefom/currency-fieldtype/README.md

 ### Your currency is missing?

-Got a currency that's not yet on our roster?
+Got a currency that's not yet on our list?
 Feel free to contact us or open an [issue on GitHub](https://github.com/doefom/currency-fieldtype/issues).
 We're happy to expand our currency repertoire for you.
 We won't just add your request, we'll celebrate it!

 ## How to Install